 Answer: During the tented camping trekking, our professional cook prepare a delicious range of mostly vegetarian such as Pasta, tuna bakes, noodles, potatoes, eggs, dhal bhat, bread, soups, fresh vegetables (variety depends on the season.

-Answer: As you are in camping trekking, we provide you hot water bucket then you will take a bucket shower.
+Answer: As you are in camping trekking, we provide you hot water bucket, you will take a bucket shower.

 Answer: During the trekking route there are all places hotel and shops where you can able to buy mineral water and you can buy it for drinking but however we advise against buying mineral water in plastic bottles, as currently there are no provisions for disposing of these.
 Instead, we provide you with boiled water or bringing chlorine tablets to purify the normal water as the normal water is available in campsite/along the way.

 Answer: During the local lodges here will be more chances to charge the battery.
 We recommend you bring an extra pair for in case.
 Remember to bring your own adapters!